kura/kura.gg/content/haproxy-ocsp-stapling.rst

     -no_nonce

-This will disable nonces, some servers are no able to handle nonces.
+This will disable nonces, some servers are not able to handle nonces so you may need to disable them.

 Send a "Host" header
 --------------------